hbowie/Hbowie-23/news/my-rides-here.md

 Warren Zevon was recently (and, for many fans, finally!) inducted into the [Rock & Roll Hall of Fame](https://rockhall.com/inductees/warren-zevon/) this year, so it seems an appropriate time to highlight one of his many great songs.

+If you'd rather read this piece in your web browser, you can find it on [HBowie.net](https://hbowie.net/writings/my-rides-here.html) and also at the [Lexicon of Song](https://lexiconofsong.org/my-rides-here.html).

 ----